 Save the Children provides access to books, support for parents, teacher training, preschool opportunities and after-school programs to help set children up for success.

 International Literacy Day: Saturday, September 8, 2018

-- By age 3, children in low-income households hear an average of 30 million fewer words than their peers, putting them 18 months behind developmentally.
-They may never catch up.
+- By age 3, children in low-income households hear an average of 30 million fewer words than their peers, putting them 18 months behind developmentally.6

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.